-Academic advisors are available to assist you in the BSOS Advising Office and in your individual Academic Department Advising Office in the College of Behavioral and Social Sciences.
+Academic advisors are available to assist you in the BSOS Advising Office and in your individual Academic Department Advising Offices in the College of Behavioral and Social Sciences.
 Appointments, walk-in, phone, and email advising are all possible, depending on your circumstances.

 The goal of advising is to help you maximize your undergraduate experience by making informed decisions about your academic and extracurricular opportunities.
 Some students check-in with an academic advisor every semester.
 Some only seek assistance when they have a specific question or concern.
 It is your education and you are in charge.
 However, know that a team of advisors stand ready to assist you.